 The outside walls are faced with brown Duston stone buttresses and quoins.
 The column shafts are red Mansfield and dressings are of Bath stone.
 Hems of Exeter did the carving.
-The ornamental wrought iron work was by Reynolds of Harrowden.
-John Boddington of Wellingborough was the builder.
+The ornamental wrought iron work was by Reynolds of Harrowden and John Boddington of Wellingborough was the builder.

 In 1899 the choir stalls were moved to face the body of the church (as they are today) to allow extra seating.
-The organ was reconstructed, with Binns introducing pneumatic action and additions to the pedal organ, it being moved to below the pulpit and between the newly-created choir stalls.
+The organ was reconstructed by J J Binns of Yorkshire who introduced pneumatic action and additions to the pedal organ.
+At the same time it was moved to below the pulpit and between the newly-created choir stalls.
 (The console was moved to its current position in front of the stage in the mid 1930’s.)

 When renovation took place in 1913 the architects suggested an organ case on either side of the arch, to match the existing one.
-The work was carried out by J.H.Compton.
+This work was carried out by J.H.Compton.

-The War Memorial in the vestibule in the main entrance of the church consists of a Shrine of three panels on which are inscribed the names of the Fallen from both World Wars, surmounted by the figure of Peace.
+In 1920 a war memorial was commissioned and placed in the vestibule of the main entrance to the church.
+Consisting of a Shrine of three panels inscribed the names of the Fallen from both World Wars.
+The shrine is surmounted by the figure of Peace.
 It was unveiled at a Service of Commemoration on April 8th in Easter week of 1920.

 In the late 1990’s the Minister’s and Choir Vestries were refurbished.
 At the same time, the organ blower was lifted into the loft space above freeing the ground floor.
 This area was converted to provide toilet facilities for the disabled and a baby changing station.

-In 1812 a number of the congregation at the Cheese lane Chapel were so affronted at the suggestion of introducing an organ that they left and built a new Chapel in Salem Lane.
+In 1812 a number of the congregation at the Cheese lane Chapel were so affronted at the suggestion of introducing an organ that they left to build a new Chapel in Salem Lane.
 However, some years later the two congregations settled their differences and joined together once again at Salem Lane.

-Soon after this, a decision was made to build High St and following its completion in 1875 Salem Chapel was converted for the use of the Sunday school.
+Soon after this, a decision was made to build High St. Following its completion in 1875 Salem Chapel was converted for the use of the Sunday school.

 Salem Hall is now used throughout the week by various church and community groups, along with other short and long term lets.

-There are four rooms available for short or long term hire, of which three are on the ground floor and suitable for groups of between 15 -30 people.
+There are four rooms available for short or long term hire.
+Three are on the ground floor and suitable for groups of between 15 -30 people.
 Then there is the large hall on the first floor, which can accommodate up to 180 people.

-There are also facilities on both floors for preparing and cooking food, along with an area on the ground floor for serving tea and coffee.
+Both floors have facilities for preparing food, along with an area on the ground floor for serving tea and coffee.

-Access to all rooms is gained through the main entrance via a small car park off Salem Lane, including the hall on the first floor which has access by stairs and lift.
+Access to all rooms is gained through the main entrance via a small car park off Salem Lane.
+Access to the first floor hall is gained by stairs or lift.